creativemindsplugins/cm-pop-up-banners/readme.md

 * **Conversion** – Attract your site visitors by offering special discount codes on pages dedicated to certain categories like beauty items, legal services, or medical care.
 * **Lead Generation** – Place a “Join Us” popup with a built-in form that only appears to new visitors to grow your email list.
 * **Advertising** – Show a variety of AdSense ads based on set criteria.
 For those needing more robust ad features, the Advanced Ad Campaigns Manager and Server Plugin for WordPress is suggested.
-* **Multimedia Hub** – Place banners that include photos, collections, videos, and HTML content on any part of your website.
+* **Multimedia Hub** – Place banners that include media and HTML content on any part of your website.

 </details>